Winter Hill transmitting station: Construction

 Unlike most masts, which are of a lattice design, Winter Hill mast is of a tubular construction.
-Five other masts in England share this design (Belmont, Bilsdale, Mendip, Waltham and the original ill-fated structure at Emley Moor).
+Three other masts in England share this design (Belmont, Mendip, and Waltham).
+Earlier structures at Emley Moor and Bilsdale were also of this design before being replaced, Emley following a collapse in 1969 and Bilsdale following a fire in 2021.

 Support wires, to hold the mast vertical, are pitched at 120° when viewed from above.
 These are connected at five heights, giving 15 supports in total.
 These wires have been strengthened, and 152 MT of dampening chains have been fitted by Arqiva (then NTL Broadcast) to reduce the oscillations caused by high winds that were a factor in the collapse of Emley Moor's original structure in 1969.
-During 2007 - 2009, the mast was strengthened to allow the installation of the new heavier digital transmission aerials.
+During 2007 — 2009, the mast was strengthened to allow the installation of the new heavier digital transmission aerials.
 Its ropes weigh 85 tons, made by British Ropes, with steel from Steel, Peech and Tozer of Templeborough in southern Yorkshire.
 The column weighs 210 tons and has 375 segments, with steel from United Steel Companies at Scunthorpe in northern Lincolnshire.